Visual release hallucinations: Diagnosis

+Treatment

+There is no treatment of proven effectiveness for CBS.
+For those experiencing CBS, knowing that they have this syndrome and not a mental illness seems to be the most comforting treatment so far, as it improves their ability to cope with the hallucinations.
+Pharmacologic management including antipsychotics, antidepressants and mood stabilizes have been used in cases with varying results.
+Due to inconsistent results and associated medication side effects, non-pharmacologic management such as reassurance is currently preferred.
+Furthermore, treatment of underlying conditions that caused the visual loss could also remove or improve CBS associated symptoms.
+Those experiencing severe symptoms can also utilize behavior techniques such as repeated blinking during hallucinations, rapid eye movement from one object to another and bright lighting to engage the visual neural pathways.
+Lastly, social isolation, especially in the elderly has also been postulated as a possible etiological factor for CBS and therefore engaging with other individuals could also help alleviate CBS related symptoms.

 Prognosis

-There is no treatment of proven effectiveness for CBS.
-For those experiencing CBS, knowing that they are suffering from this syndrome and not a mental illness seems to be the most comforting treatment so far, as it improves their ability to cope with the hallucinations.
 As time passes from the initial onset of visual hallucinations, studies show that around 60% of those living with CBS feel that visual hallucinations have no effect on their lives, 33% of people feel that the hallucinations are disruptive to their lives, and 7% of people even find pleasure in the hallucinations.

-A large proportion of those suffering from CBS develop the visual hallucinations as vision begins to deteriorate and stop hallucinating once vision is entirely gone.
+A large proportion of those with CBS develop the visual hallucinations as vision begins to deteriorate and stop hallucinating once vision is entirely gone.
 Complex hallucinations may progress over time if the primary loss of vision is due to damage of the early cortical areas.
 If activation of the early cortical areas is suppressed when CBS symptoms have already been exhibited, hallucinations may temporarily terminate.
 Also, interrupting vision for a short time by closing the eyes or blinking may be helpful.

 It is possible for a stressful life event to alter the disposition of hallucinatory experiences as well as the emotional experiences (from unconcerning to concerning) in CBS.
 As expressed in some patients, an interplay between CBS and an acute or post-traumatic stress disorder may exist.
 The role that trauma plays in CBS may affect how and when a hallucinatory episode is triggered.